-The purpose of the Pupil Development Grant is to improve educational attainment and achievements of pupils who are entitled to free school meals (eFSM).
+The purpose of the Pupil Development Grant is funding given to schools to improve educational attainment and achievements of learners from low income households.

 As a school, we want to learn from the best practice in Wales and beyond by:

-– planning interventions that focus on improving the attainment of pupils who are entitled to free school meals, regularly monitoring pupils’ progress and evaluating the impact of the intervention;
+– planning interventions that focus on improving the attainment of learners from low income households, regularly monitoring learner progress and evaluating the impact of the intervention;

 – integrating plans for the effective use of the PDG into the School Improvement Plan, basing our practice on sound evidence and including them as part of a whole school strategy;

-– balancing whole school strategies with targeted interventions to ensure that all learners entitled to free school meals benefit as individuals, whilst the whole school develops its ability to support every learner to achieve their full potential.
+– balancing whole school strategies with targeted interventions to ensure that all learners from low income households benefit as individuals, whilst the whole school develops its ability to support every learner to achieve their full potential.

-Each school in Wales is allocated a sum of money the ‘Pupil Development Grant (PDG)’ based on the number of pupils who are entitled to free school meals (eFSM) or are Looked After Children (LAC).
-In 2019-20 our school has been allocated £17,250.
+Each school in Wales is allocated a sum of money the ‘Pupil Development Grant (PDG)’ based on the number of learners who are eligible for free school meals (eFSM) and learners who are Looked After Children (LAC).

 Continue to fund two members of staff to:

-- Increase support for wellbeing through nurture groups, developing emotional literacy and improving resilience.
+- Continue support for wellbeing through nurture groups, developing emotional literacy and improving resilience.

-- Increase opportunities to access additional support for literacy and numeracy to support pupils to reach their potential.
+- Continue opportunities to access additional support for literacy and numeracy to support pupils to reach their potential.

-At Barker’s Lane we publish how this grant is utilised as part of our School Improvement Plan, a comprehensive plan which is agreed and monitored by GwE, our Regional Consortia and Wrexham Local Authority.
+At Barker’s Lane we publish how this grant is utilised as part of our School Development Plan, a comprehensive plan which is agreed by the governing body and monitored by GwE, our Regional Consortia and Wrexham Local Authority.

 - Continue to fund for two members of staff to increase opportunity to access support for emotional literacy, literacy and numeracy to support pupils to reach their potential.

-At Barker’s Lane we have high expectations for all our pupils and aim to ensure that the necessary support is focused on individual needs of each and every child.
+At Barker’s Lane we have high expectations for all our learners and aim to ensure that the necessary support is focused on individual needs of each and every child.

 It is not appropriate for the school to publish a detailed plan as it could identify individual pupils.